New York City Health and Fitness Facilities

 Health and fitness facilities

 New York City imposes a local sales tax on charges by health and fitness facilities to their customers.
 Health and fitness facilities generally provide customers or members with access to exercise or fitness programs.
 Such programs include Pilates, aerobics, and fitness classes, weight reducing salons, spas, saunas, Turkish baths, and similar services.
+Health and fitness facilities also include establishments that offer customers access to facilities for participating in sports, such as swimming pools or basketball or racquetball courts.

 Charges for the use of health and fitness facilities in New York City